keqinfeixie/anticz/README.md

 # anticz
-Anti the Bureaucracy of China Southern Airlines
+Anti the Bureaucracy of China Southern Airlines.